cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-As shown in the code above, the `portID` will be the address of the **Interchain Account Owner**.
-The ICA module assumes that there is an IBC connection established between the host and controller chains.
+As shown in the code above, the `portID` will be the address of the **Interchain Account Owner** prefixed by the default port prefix of the interchain accounts controller submodule `icacontroller-`.
+The ICA module assumes that there is already an IBC connection established between the host and controller chains.
 As part of `RegisterInterchainAccount`, it will open an `ORDERED` channel.

 The ICA module uses `ORDERED` channels to maintain the order of transactions when sending packets from a controller chain to a host chain.
 A limitation when using ORDERED channels is that when a packet times out the channel will be closed.
 In the case of a channel closing, a controller chain needs to be able to regain access to the interchain account registered on this channel.
 ICA offers **Active Channels** to create a new channel using the same controller chain `portID`.